 How can NYC school professionals benefit from the Talking with Children About Cancer program?

 For children, having a parent or another family member diagnosed with cancer can be difficult.
 Stress and uncertainty can sometimes lead to changes in behavior and mood.
-School staff members are often the first to notice these differences.
-This program can provide school professionals with the resources they need to fully support the child and their family.
+School staff members are often the first to notice these differences and this program can provide our school professionals with the resources they need to fully support the child and their family.